elyra-ai/elyra/docs/source/developer_guide/development-workflow.md

 ### Setting up your development environment

-* Install Miniconda and create a new python environment Download and install a [Python 3 version of Miniconda](https://docs.conda.io/en/latest/miniconda.html) according to your Operating System
+* Install Miniconda
+Download and install a [Python 3 version of Miniconda](https://docs.conda.io/en/latest/miniconda.html) according to your Operating System

-* Create a new python environment
+* Create a new Python environment

     `conda create -n <env-name> python`